Skip to main content

 Safety Considerations

 Like all medical treatments, peptide therapy carries potential risks and side effects.
-Common side effects vary by peptide but may include injection site reactions (redness, swelling, or mild pain), nausea (particularly with GLP-1 receptor agonists), headache, fatigue, or digestive changes.
+Common side effects vary by molecule but may include injection site reactions (redness, swelling, or mild pain), nausea (particularly with GLP-1 receptor agonists), headache, fatigue, or digestive changes.
 Most side effects are mild and temporary, resolving as the body adjusts to treatment.

 Serious adverse effects are less common but possible.
 These may include allergic reactions, significant gastrointestinal distress, or interactions with existing medications.
 This is precisely why physician supervision is non-negotiable.
 Your prescribing physician is trained to recognize warning signs, adjust treatment as needed, and ensure your safety throughout the process.